Radeeshp/VIDEO-SURVEILLANCE-AND-WEB-STREAMING/README.md

 # VIDEO SURVEILLANCE AND WEB STREAMING
     Motion is detected through a camera and it's streamed to a website

 ##AIM

     To detect motion through a live camera feed and stream the live feed to a website.

 ## Description:

     A project in python using open cv to detect motion in a camera feed and stream it to a website.

 ## Project Structure:

     templates

       --index.html

     _init_.py

     singlemotiondetector.py

     webstreaming.py

 ## singlemotiondetector.py:
  ### Theory:
     A class SingleMotionDetector has been defined with the functions update and detect

     class has the objects accumWeight and bg.
  ### Imports Used :
       -import numpy as np

       -import imutils

       -import cv2
+ ### Functions Used:
+      -update(self,image)
+      -detect(self,image,tVal=25)
  ### update(self,image):
    Theory: